ambrishrawat/advflow/README.md

 #AdvFlow

-A library over TensorFlow to experimnent with Adversarial Images for tiny-ImageNet and CIFAR data set.
+A library over TensorFlow and Keras to experimnent with Adversarial Images.
+Examples included for tiny-ImageNet and CIFAR-10 data sets.

 ##Installation
 Add repository to your PYTHONPATH